OLKAVS: An Open Large-Scale Korean Audio-Visual Speech Dataset: OLKAVS Dataset

 30\% of the speakers are speech experts, such as announcers, actors, would-be announcers, and would-be actors.
-50\% of the experts' speeches were done spontaneously based on the related news article.
-The example guideline is shown in \Cref{table:script}.
-However, the spontaneous speech was too demanding for the average speaker, hence not collected.
+Also, 50\% of the experts' speeches were done spontaneously about the provided news article, while it was not collected from the other speakers due to the difficulty of spontaneous speech.